-- The application deadline for most courses: 1st of May
+- The application deadline for most courses is 1 May

-- In some universities, the application deadline is: 1st of February or the 1st of March (if possible to start in winter and summer semesters)
+- In some universities, the application deadline is 1 February or 1 March (if possible to start in the winter and summer semesters)

-First and most important, to study in Germany you need to have a recognized Hochschulzugangsberechtigung (HZB), meaning higher education entrance qualification.
+First and most important, to study in Germany, you must have a recognized Hochschulzugangsberechtigung (HZB), meaning higher education entrance qualification.

-Therefore your previous education in the country of origin determines if you can enter German universities directly or you need to pass additional exams&undergo preparational courses.
+Therefore, your previous education in the country of origin determines if you can enter German universities directly or if you need to pass additional exams&undergo preparational courses.

-People from EU/EEA don’t have problems being accepted by the university, as education more less the same in all Europe.
+Students from EU/EEA countries don’t have problems being accepted by the university since education is very similar in all of Europe.

-However, many international applicants will need to complete a year/half a year course at Studienkolleg (preparatory school) to reach the same university entrance level that Germans have.
+However, many international applicants must complete a year/half a year course at Studienkolleg (preparatory school) to reach the same university entrance level Germans have.

-The main entrance requirements to German University are:
+The main entrance requirements to German Universities are:

-- A high-school diploma or school-leaving certificate or university entrance exam translated into German by a legal translator and verified by a notary
+- High-school diploma or school-leaving certificate, or university entrance exam translated into German by a legal translator and verified by a notary

 - Proof of German (DSH, Goethe Institut Certification, TestDaF B2) or if a program in English IELTS minimum 6.0/TOEFL 80 (minimum 550 paper-based, 213 computer-based)

-- A translated into German overview of your course modules and grades
+- Overview of your course modules and grades translated into German

-Some nationalities will need to get their diplomas and qualifications approved by the issued organization so they contain an apostille stamp which confirms their validity.
+Some nationalities will need to get their diplomas and qualifications approved by the issued organization to contain an apostille stamp confirming their validity.

-I suggest applying for various courses at various universities to increase your chances of being admitted.
+I suggest applying for various university courses to increase your admission chances.

 At many German universities, it’s possible to apply for admission twice a year – in the winter or summer semester:

-- 15 July for the winter semester and 15 January for summer
+- 15 July for the winter semester and 15 January for the summer

 Be aware that application deadlines vary between institutions, and the same institution may set different deadlines for each program.